+The maximum Earth to spacecraft range is about 6.2 AU.
 The evolution of the maximum elevation is given in Figure 16-2.

 Figure 16-2: Evolution of the maximum elevation for the Jupiter tour timeframe of the option 141a